How to live stream

 First of all, you need to get all your equipment together.
 This depends on what your goal is – for example, you’ll need a better setup to stream elaborate pranks than live poetry – but in the beginning, it comes down to what you can afford.
 Live streaming is free, but it requires some investment when it comes to tech.
 The bare essentials include:

-If you’re after some tunes to soundtrack your streams, there’s no need to risk a takedown or waste your time navigating the minefield of copyright and licensing.
-Use royalty-free, no-restrictions music that’ll stay on your streams even when they’re archived.
-We got you covered.
+If you’re after something to soundtrack your streams, there’s no need to risk a takedown or waste your time navigating the minefield of copyright and licensing.
+We’ve got you covered.

 How do I choose the right platform to stream?